rustyeddy/rustyeddy.com/content/projects/oclv-website.md

 ---
-title: Orange County Low Vision Website
+title: OC Low Vision Website
 description: >
   Orange County Low Vision is a small distributor for low vision reading devices.
 See how we worked together to help OCLV increase sales and reduce phone time for customer service.
 github: https://github.com/rustyeddy/oclv
 site: https://oclowvision.com/
-image: oclv-home-page.jpg
+image: /img/oclv-home-page.jpg
-draft: true
+logo: /img/oclv-website.jpg
 ---

 Orange County Low Vision is old-school when it comes to personal